brownplt/pyret-lang-resugarer/README.md

 Before the Pyret program is run, it will print the output of Pyret's standard resugaring ('--std-->') and its desugaring as performed by the Resugarer system ('--new-->').
-These ought to be identical!
+These ought to be semantically equivalent!

 As it runs, each evaluation step will be printed as a Pyret AST.
 Terms in the AST that have been reduced to values are surrounded by angle brackets